 Life Insurance for Maritime Workers

-Life insurance for maritime workers is one of the most practical financial moves a seafarer, offshore worker, or port professional can make—because your job combines two things life insurance underwriters pay attention to: higher-than-average occupational risk and periods of time away from routine medical access.
+Life insurance for maritime workers is one of the most practical financial moves a seafarer, offshore worker, or port professional can make — because your job combines two things life insurance underwriters pay attention to: higher-than-average occupational risk and periods of time away from routine medical access.
 Whether you work on cargo ships, tugboats, fishing vessels, offshore platforms, or in port operations, the goal is the same: secure coverage that stays in force regardless of contracts, employers, deployment schedules, or travel routes.
-At Diversified Insurance Brokers, we help maritime professionals compare carrier rules, document job duties accurately, and pursue coverage designed for life on (and around) the water.
+At Diversified Insurance Brokers, Jason Stolz, CLTC, CRPC, DIA, CAA helps maritime professionals compare carrier rules, document job duties accurately, and pursue coverage designed for life on and around the water.

 Why Life Insurance Is Critical for Maritime Professionals

-Maritime careers are essential to the global economy, but they come with risk profiles that look different from “typical” office-based occupations.
+Maritime careers are essential to the global economy, but they come with risk profiles that look different from typical office-based occupations.
 Underwriters think in probabilities: remote work sites, heavy equipment, unpredictable weather, fall hazards, vessel operations, and long rotations can all increase exposure compared to standard industries.
-The result is that life insurance for maritime workers often hinges on two variables at once—your personal health profile and your occupational profile.
+The result is that life insurance for maritime workers often hinges on two variables at once — your personal health profile and your occupational profile.
 When both are positioned correctly, many maritime workers qualify for competitive coverage.
+Our resource on why life insurance can be hard to get for non-standard profiles covers the structural underwriting dynamics that make carrier selection and application strategy the primary variables in any occupational risk case — including maritime ones.

 Who Qualifies for Maritime Life Insurance?